Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Introduction

-This expectation of resource heterogeneity, workload diversity, and today's method of allocating resources to applications in units of statically-configured nodes where every node is identical and unused resources are left to idle, raises the concern of resource underutilization (referred to as ``marooned resources'').
-These marooned resources increase both capital and operational costs without improving performance.
-This has led to the emergence of resource disaggregation.
+This expectation of resource heterogeneity, workload diversity, and today's method of allocating resources to applications in units of statically-configured nodes where every node is identical and unused resources are left to idle (referred to as ``marooned resources''), raises the concern of resource underutilization.
+Marooned resources increase capital and operational costs without improving performance.
+This has motivated resource disaggregation.
 Disaggregation refers to decomposing servers into their constituent compute and memory resources so that these can be allocated as required according to the needs of each workload.
-Hyperscale datacenters have readily embraced resource disaggregation and have demonstrated that it significantly improves utilization of \acsp{GPU} and memory~\cite{GPU_disaggregation,Memory_disaggregation,Facebook_rack_disaggregation,Azure_disaggregation,Elastic_memory,Datacenter_disaggregation,Optics_disaggregated_memory,Disaggregation_datacenters,GPU_rack_level}.
+Hyperscale datacenters have embraced resource disaggregation and showed that it significantly improves utilization of \acsp{GPU} and memory~\cite{GPU_disaggregation, Memory_disaggregation, Facebook_rack_disaggregation, Azure_disaggregation, Elastic_memory, Datacenter_disaggregation, Optics_disaggregated_memory, Disaggregation_datacenters, GPU_rack_level,Disaggregation_pond,Disaggregation_page_policy,Disaggregation_tiered_memory}.

-Although file storage is routinely disaggregated in modern systems~\cite{Perlmutter_configuration, TACO_disaggregation, HDD_disaggregation}, \ac{HPC} has been slow to embrace disaggregation of compute and memory resources~\cite{PINE,FOSDA} due to the sensitivity of \ac{HPC} workloads to bandwidth and latency that cannot be met by current PCIe/CXL or Ethernet link technologies used in contemporary disaggregated architectures.
-Studies showed that disaggregation only among resources in the same rack (i.e., intra-rack resource disaggregation) in \ac{HPC} could reduce resources by 5.36\% to 69.01\% while avoiding the overhead of full-system disaggregation~\cite{TACO_disaggregation}, but the impact of increased memory latency and specific architectural trade offs have not been explored.
-Thus, although disaggregation using electronic networks have been demonstrated in hyperscale datacenters~\cite{Datacenter_disaggregation2, Datacenter_disaggregation, Disaggregation_through_SDNs}, minimizing adverse effects to and addressing the stringent bandwidth density and latency demands of \ac{HPC} workloads requires a thorough investigation.
+Although file storage is routinely disaggregated in modern systems~\cite{Perlmutter_configuration, TACO_disaggregation, HDD_disaggregation}, \ac{HPC} has been slow to embrace disaggregation of compute and memory resources~\cite{PINE, FOSDA} due to the sensitivity of \ac{HPC} workloads to bandwidth and latency that cannot be met by current PCIe/CXL or Ethernet link technologies used in contemporary disaggregated architectures.
+Studies showed that disaggregation only among resources in the same rack (i.e., intra-rack resource disaggregation) in \ac{HPC} could reduce resources by 5.36\% to 69.01\% while avoiding the overhead of full-system disaggregation~\cite{TACO_disaggregation}.
+However, the impact of increased memory latency and specific architectural trade-offs have not been explored.
+Thus, although disaggregation using electronic networks has been demonstrated in hyperscale datacenters~\cite{Datacenter_disaggregation2, Datacenter_disaggregation, Disaggregation_through_SDNs,Disaggregation_pond}, minimizing adverse effects to and addressing the stringent bandwidth density and latency demands of \ac{HPC} workloads requires a thorough investigation.